Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/modify/uv_project.rst

    - When false, the modifier is limited to faces with the Image as their Face Texture.

 Projectors
    Up to ten projector objects are supported.
-Each face will choose the closest and aligned projector with it's surface normal.
+Each face will choose the closest and aligned projector with its surface normal.
 Projections emit from the negative Z-axis (i.e. straight down a camera or lamp).
    If the projector is a camera, the projection will adhere to its perspective/orthographic setting.